CodeMan-Long/Nestjs-React/README.md

 POST endpoint accepts the input values and stores them to MySQL database with Mikro-ORM.
 GET endpoint accepts the date range and searches the statistics within date range and returns them.
 DELETE endpoint deletes all records of statistics table.
+The pagination for GET endpoint is not implemented due to the lack of time.

 ## Frontend application